 Then you enter your payment information and click the box saying you’ve read the terms and conditions.

-Almost there… Now you need to create a strong password for your brand new Bluehost account.
+Almost there!
+Now you need to create a strong password for your brand new Bluehost account.
 It should be a combination of upper and lowercase letters, numbers, and symbols.
-It’s 2021, you know how to create a strong password by now.
+It’s 2022, so you know how to create a strong password by now.

-Installing WordPress is fairly easy, but if you get overwhelmed at all, we have a free service called Launch That Blog, and our team handles the entire WordPress installation process and delivers it to you in 2 business days.
+Installing WordPress is fairly easy.
+But, if you get overwhelmed at all, we have a free service called Launch That Blog that can help.
+Our team handles the entire WordPress installation process and delivers it to you in two business days.

 - Creating Blog Posts in WordPress: A Step-By-Step Walkthrough